rehierl/html-outliner-spec/implementation-overview.md

 End Class SectioningElement
 ```

-The `SectioningElement` class can be seen to inherit DOM's `Element` type.
-It
+The `SectioningElement` object type can be seen to inherit DOM's `Element` type.
-extends the `Element` type by the `innerOutline` property and could be used to
+It extends the `Element` type by the `innerOutline` property and could be used to
 implement the algorithm itself.
 This allows to not associate invalid references
 with element nodes for which there is no definition for an inner outline.
 As
 long as there is no such DOM `SectioningElement` type, the existing `Element`